 |Start Date||Start Time||Duration||Cost||Course Code||Apply|

 Dionisis Dimakopoulos graduated from the department of Mechanical Engineering at the Technological Educational Institute at Patras, Greece.
-He holds an MSc on E-Commerce from the University of Essex and is currently completing his research as a computer scientist at Birkbeck, University of London.
-His research interests are personalisation of web content, usability, semantic web, artificial intelligence and fuzzy logic.
+He holds an MSc in E-Commerce programming from the University of Essex and is currently completing his research as a computer scientist at Birkbeck, University of London.
+His research interests are personalisation of web content, usability, blended learning, semantic web and artificial intelligence.

 Successful completion of Visual Basic for Applications (VBA) in Excel Part 2 or knowledge of subjects therein.

 Applicants must be proficient in written and spoken English.

 - Review: the Excel API; loops; control structures; arrays; subroutines and functions

 - Interacting with other applications such as MS Word and MS Access

 - Providing Help documentation for the user of the spreadsheet application